 Who is Responsible for Paying the Buyer’s Agent Commission in Massachusetts Real Estate?

-Regarding buyer’s agent commissions in Massachusetts real estate transactions, it’s essential to understand how the payment process works.
+Understanding how the payment process works for buyer’s agent commissions in Massachusetts real estate transactions is essential.
 We will examine the traditional commission structure in Massachusetts, the role of both the listing agent and the buyer’s agent, and the commission rates for buyer’s agents.

 Traditional Commission Structure in Massachusetts